Trevélez, The Village of Ham!

 - The Hermitage of San Antonio in Trevélez - Located in the backstreets of the Barrio Medio or middle area of town is another church built in the Mudejar style in the 17th-18th centuries.
 Here you will find an effigy of both the Virgen de las Nieves and Santo San Antonio.

 ** The Secadero Museum of Jamones Vallejo and Hermitage of San Antonio in Trevélez.

 - The Rio Trevélez - The Rio Trevélez runs through town and you will find bridges on either end that are great spots to take photos.

 ** The beautiful Rio Trevélez and the Bridge leaving town.

 3. Enjoy the Hiking in and Around TrevélezFrom Trevélez you can reach real heights!
 3479 meters to be exact!

 If you are an avid or just an occasional hiker, the hiking from Trevélez is phenomenal.
 The village itself may be the highest in Spain but Mount Mulhacén is the highest point on the Iberian Peninsula AND is the highest peak in western Europe outside of the Alps.

 Mt.
-Mulhacén was named after the last Moorish King of Granada, Muley Hacen, back in the 15th century.
-It is thought that he may have been carried to the top and buried at the summit.
+Mulhacén was named after the last Moorish King of Granada, Muley Hacen, in the 15th century.
+It's thought that he may have been carried to the top and buried at the summit.

 Another shorter option to Mulhacén, if you don't have two days, is to catch a bus from Capileira to a second starting point (Mirador de Trevélez (2,700m)), reducing the climb to half a day.